SOU Monarch Branch, VA track plan HO

 The Layout

-This track plan began as a challenge to design an HO-scale layout … Read more
+This track plan began as a challenge to design an HO-scale … Read more

 B&O West End Cumberland Div, WV track plan N